geoschem/geos-chem-shared-docs/supplemental-guides/spack.rst

 ------------------------

-The Tuning and Analysis Utilities (;program:`tau`) lets you profile :program:`GEOS-Chem` in order to locate computational bottlenecks:
+The Tuning and Analysis Utilities (;program:`tau`) lets you profile :program:`GEOS-Chem` and :program:`HEMCO` in order to locate computational bottlenecks:

 .. code-block:: console